BratOBlog/test_blog/src/blog/testing-query/index.md

 ---
 title: "Testing query "
-date: 2023 Jul 24th
+date: 2023-Aug-2
 slug: testing-query
 ---

-Poor old tree.
+# Poor old tree.
  Here's another little happy bush Of course he's a happy little stone, cause we don't have any other kind.

 I will take some magic white, and a little bit of Vandyke brown and a little touch of yellow.
 It's so important to do something every day that will make you happy.
 You can't make a mistake.
 Anything that happens you can learn to use - and make something beautiful out of it.